A1eksMa/groq/README.md

 ### Model-Specific Endpoints

-#### `/llama-3.3-70b-versatile`
+#### Text Mode Models
-This endpoint is fully functional and provides the core logic for interacting with the Groq API.
+This endpoints is fully functional and provides the core logic for interacting with the Groq API.
 It supports normal, JSON, and streaming modes as shown in the examples below.
+- `/qwen-qwen3-32b`
+- `/deepseek-r1-distill-llama-70b`
+- `/gemma2-9b-it`
+- and others.

-#### Other Models
+#### Multimodal Models (text-to-speech and `whisper` family)
 The following model endpoints are currently implemented as placeholders.
 They will return a simple JSON response indicating that they are under development.
-- `/qwen-qwq-32b`
-- `/deepseek-r1-distill-llama-70b`
-- `/gemma2-9b-it`
-- `/compound-beta`
-- `/compound-beta-mini`
 - `/distil-whisper-large-v3-en`
-- `/llama-3.1-8b-instant`
-- `/llama-guard-3-8b`
-- `/llama3-70b-8192`
-- `/llama3-8b-8192`
-- `/meta-llama/llama-4-maverick-17b-128e-instruct`
-- `/meta-llama/llama-4-scout-17b-16e-instruct`
-- `/mistral-saba-24b`
 - `/whisper-large-v3`
+- `/whisper-large-v3-turbo`
+- `/playai-tts`
-- `...and others.`
+- `/playai-tts-arabic`

 ## Examples
 The following examples show how to use the main dispatcher endpoint `/`.
 The dispatcher will automatically route the request to the correct model endpoint based on the `"MODEL"` field.